mags0ft/spamfilter/README.md

     <img alt="PyPI - License" src="https://img.shields.io/pypi/l/spamfilter?style=for-the-badge&labelColor=%231e1e1e" />
 </p>

-The spamfilter module is a lightweight, fast and straightforward way to build your own spam filtering machines in order to keep applications using user-generated content clean.
+The spamfilter module is a lightweight, fast and straightforward way to build your own spam filtering pipelines in order to keep applications using user-generated content clean.

 It's object-oriented and makes a quick, yet concise approach to remove spam easy.